Healthy Homes Assessment Pakowhai

 Draught Stopping Pakowhai

-You don’t require to cover up gaps or holes that are part of the construction.
-For instance, small gaps around windows and doors could be necessary to allow for the movement of the structure when the house gets warmer and cooler, so that they are able to be shut and opened, rather than sticking.
-We will inspect all doors and windows as part of our Healthy Homes assessment of your rental property.
+There is no require to block up intentional gaps or holes that are part of the building.
+For example, tiny gaps around windows and doors could be required to allow for the movement of the building when the house is heated and cools to allow them to be opened and closed rather instead of being stuck.
+We will test all windows and doors during our Healthy Homes assessment of your rental property.

 draught stopping building inspections